sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 });
 ```

-Here we’re rendering a paragraph of text using the Testing Library’s [render()](https://testing-library.com/docs/react-testing-library/api#render) method, then testing that a paragraph containing “Hello Jest!” is present on the page using Testing Library’s [getByText()](https://testing-library.com/docs/dom-testing-library/api-queries#bytext) method and jest-dom’s [toBeInTheDocument()](https://github.com/testing-library/jest-dom#tobeinthedocument) matcher.
+Here we’re rendering a paragraph of text using the Testing Library’s [render()](https://testing-library.com/docs/react-testing-library/api#render) method, then testing that a paragraph containing “Hello Jest!” is present on the page using Testing Library’s [getByText()](https://testing-library.com/docs/queries/bytext) method and jest-dom’s [toBeInTheDocument()](https://github.com/testing-library/jest-dom#tobeinthedocument) matcher.

-We’re also using the [screen](https://testing-library.com/docs/dom-testing-library/api-queries#screen) namespace to access queries.
+We’re also using the [screen](https://testing-library.com/docs/queries/about/#screen) namespace to access the queries.

 ### Running tests